olinjs/olinjs/deepdives/WebGL/README.md

 The varying vecs will be passed to the fragment shader, which will then use them to compute the actual blinn-phong lighting.

 ###Fragment Shader
-Looking back to the pipeline again, number 4 is left to the fragment shader.
+Looking back to the pipeline again, number 4 is all that is left for the fragment shader to complete.
 This means the fragment shader is responsible for computing the lighting or coloring of the fragment.
-An extremely basic shader just assigns a constant color vector to the `gl_FragColor`.
+An extremely basic shader just assigns a constant color vector to the `gl_FragColor` which is used by the graphics hardware to determine the color of the pixels on the screen.
 ```
 precision mediump float;